Get the Coverage You Need Without Paying More Than You Should

 - Improve Your Credit Score Insurance companies are increasingly using credit information to price insurance policies.
 Don’t have too many open credit accounts, don’t charge close to the limits on your credit cards, and pay all your bills on time to keep your credit score healthy.

 - Shop Around for Homeowner’s Insurance Shop around for homeowner’s insurance rates but keep in mind that you may be receiving a longevity discount if you’ve been with your current insurer for several years.
 Typical discounts are 5% if you’ve been with the company for three to five years, and 10% for six years or more.
-Get quotes from an agent who represents a broad range of top rated carriers, and take any longevity discounts with your current insurer into consideration when you compare prices.
+Get quotes from an agent who represents a broad range of, and take any longevity discounts with your current insurer into consideration when you compare prices.